Phase domain walls in coherently driven Bose-Einstein condensates: Domain walls in two dimensions

 \section{Domain walls in two dimensions}

 We have found that the $q = \pm 1$ domain walls tend to move in space.
-Here, we show that they coexist and balance each other in a two-dimensional system.
-As a characteristic example, Fig.~\ref{fig:2d:shape} shows a small piece of a domain wall in the vicinity of its crossover between the $q = \pm 1$ states.
-Two HQVs act to connect them continuously, much as a domain wall connects phase domains.

-The occurrence of HQV molecules in a driven BEC might seem surprising.
-Notice, however, that order parameters are not directly governed by the driving field, because $K(x, y)$ remains small and smooth even at the core points.
-To see this, assume that the $n_+$ and $n_-$ cores lie on the $y = 0$ axis at $x = 0$ and $x = L$, respectively, and the distribution of $\phi_\pm$ has the form
+Here, we show that they naturally coexist and balance each other in a two-dimensional system.
+As a characteristic example, Fig.~\ref{fig:2d:shape} shows a small piece of a domain wall with a crossover between the $q = \pm 1$ states.
+Two HQVs are seen to connect them continuously, much as a domain wall itself connects phase domains.
+In the vicinities of both cores, one of the amplitudes $|\psi_\pm| = \sqrt{n_\pm}$ is proportional to the respective distance.
+The occurrence of internally ordered HQV molecules in a driven BEC agrees with the fact that quantity $K$~\eqref{eq:K} is small and smooth even at the singular points.
+In fact, $K$ is nonzero only on both sides of the $q = \pm 1$ domain walls in accordance with Fig.~\ref{fig:bvp:types}(g).
+Zero mean value of $K$ suggests that the whole pattern represented in Fig.~\ref{fig:2d:shape} can move freely.

-in accordance with Fig.~\ref{fig:2d:shape}.
-Then condition $K = 0$ immediately leads to $n_+ / n_- \approx (y / L)^2$ for $x = 0$ and $|y| \ll L$.
-Since this is a close vicinity of the $n_+$ core, function $n_-(y)$ behaves regularly, and we finally have $n_+ \propto y^2$, which corresponds to the shape of a conventional vortex.
-Notice also that function $K(x, y)$ has zero mean, so the whole pattern shown in Fig.~\ref{fig:2d:shape} is not pinned to any particular location and in this sense behaves freely.